polyipseity/information/special/academia/HKUST/ACCT 2010/index.md

 - report
   - The TA forgot to add the marks of the last page...
 This is why one should paper checking.
   - Need to recheck when will a recording mistake of transaction be found... (-1, MCQ)
-  - Forgot, something related to deferred expense, insurance, insurance premium... (-1, MCQ)
+  - Forgot, something related to accrued expense, insurance, insurance premium... (-1, MCQ)
   - Need to remember 5 reasons why a financial analyst uses the quick ratio... (-2, LQ)